Raynard S. Kington

-Raynard S. Kington is an American educator and the 16th Head of School of Phillips Academy in Andover.
-Previously, he was the 13th president of Grinnell College.
-He has served as the deputy director and acting director of the National Institutes of Health.
+Raynard Stuart Kington is an American academic administrator, currently serving as the 16th head of school of Phillips Academy Andover since July 2020.

+He served as the 13th president of Grinnell College in Iowa from August 2010 to June 2020 and as principal deputy director of the National Institutes of Health from February 2003 to October 2010.

-Education
+Early life and education

+Kington was born and raised in Baltimore, Maryland, the son of Dr. Garfield Kington, an internist, and Mildred Kington, a school teacher and community leader.

 At age 16, Kington became a student at the University of Michigan.
-He received a Bachelor of Science degree with distinction at age 19 and an M.D. degree at age 21.
-He completed a residency in internal medicine at Michael Reese Medical Center.
+He received a Bachelor of Science degree at age 19 and a Doctor of Medicine degree at age 21.
+He completed a residency in internal medicine at Michael Reese Medical Center in Chicago.
 He was then appointed as a Robert Wood Johnson Clinical Scholar at the University of Pennsylvania.
-While there, he received an Master of Business Administration degree with distinction, and a PhD degree in health policy and economics from the Wharton School.
+While at the University of Pennsylvania, he received a Master of Business Administration degree and a Doctor of Philosophy degree in health policy and economics from the Wharton School.